Better Energy Homes and Solar PV Grants

 2.4 - Do I have to do a lot of work to my home before I can install a Heat Pump and get a grant?

-- Post-2007 built homes: A Technical Assessment is not mandatory to complete due to the heat loss in the original building fabric.
-Homeowners have the option of completing a Self-Declaration form or a Technical Assessment.
+A Technical Assessment is not mandatory as these homes typically have low heat loss due to their original building fabric.
+Homeowners can choose to complete a Self-Declaration form or opt for a Technical Assessment.
 One of these documents must be uploaded as part of the Heat Pump Grant application.

 2.5 - What are traditional buildings?